lintje/lintje.dev/src/_docs/output.md

 In the example below a commit's subject contains a ticket number.
 The issue output highlights the ticket number in the subject with the `^` symbols on the line below.
 The message behind those symbols suggests a course of action to the reader.

 ```
-SubjectTicketNumber: The subject contains a ticket number
+Error[SubjectTicketNumber]: The subject contains a ticket number
   b38a8e5:1:10: Fix bug.
 Closes #123
     |
   1 | Fix bug.
 Closes #123